 This was paralleled by significant reductions in rheumatoid arthritis pain and stiffness also.

 Conversely, in the study of healthy people mentioned previously, Krill oil did not reduce CRP levels.
 Both of these studies used Neptune krill oil.
 Perhaps if krill oil really does lower CRP, it may work best in people whose CPR is “high.”

 CPR is a marker used by some doctors as a measure of inflammation in the body.
 CPR is often elevated in sickness and in conditions like arthritis.

 How much krill oil works?

-It’s hard to say at the moment because there really isn’t a lot of big, well done studies on krill oil (fish oil gets most of the attention).
+It’s hard to say at the moment because there really aren’t a lot of big, well-done studies on krill oil (fish oil gets most of the attention).
 Based on what is currently known, to get the effects that studies have found, it looks like between 1-3 grams of krill oil per day might lower cholesterol, HDL, LDL, triglycerides and blood sugar levels.